Pitt in Japan

 • You will enroll in the mandatory core course JPNSE 0006: Japan: its People and Culture

-• You will enroll in an elective course: either JPNSE 0007: Special Topics: Field Study of Japanese Food Culture OR BUS 1028 Doing Business in Japan
+• You will enroll in an elective course: JPNSE 0007: Special Topics: Field Study of Japanese Food Culture

 • Your courses may count toward a UCIS Area Studies Certificate